Number Ten (Downing Street)

-Fast moving political thriller based on Hawdon’s novel also titled ‘Number Ten’.
-British ‘WEST WING’ meets the ‘BOURNE’ films.
+Number Ten (Downing Street) is a fast moving political thriller based on Hawdon’s novel also titled ‘Number Ten’ to be published in Spring 2019.
+British West Wing meets the ‘Bourne’ films.
 Moderate budget, high action, romance, and insights into Number Ten’s politics.
 Yet to find the right producer.

 He is now plunged into a desperate flight from MI5, the police, and the Russian mafia leaders who have exploited the terrorist situation in an attempt to get rid of the Prime Minister, himself now politically besieged over the radical measures he is proposing.

 Paul can only prove his innocence, and expose the true culprit within Number Ten, with the help of Andrea Holt, a senior staff member there.
 This adds to his problems as a) he is in love with her, and b) she is herself sceptical of his reliability.

 However despite these hindrances she finds herself drawn into his predicament, and under equal threat, having to flee with him from the law and from his pursuers.
 Love, justice and political integrity triumph, but only just.